Skip to main content

 Constructive Notice: Where We Win The Fight

-They don’t get to claim ignorance just by keeping their eyes closed.
+They don't get to claim ignorance just by keeping their eyes closed.
 The law says they have a duty to look.
+When a hazard exists long enough that any reasonable property manager would have found it, constructive notice applies—and it applies hard.

-• Maintenance Logs: We look for gaps/pencil-whipping.
+• Maintenance Logs: We look for gaps and pencil-whipping.

 • Employee Schedules: We find out who was supposed to be inspecting the area.